 Ideally, you should be looking at this metric in a number of configurations.
 Sales by product is important but you can also gain insights by looking at the total sales for a class of products or services.
-It will help you see whether a type of products is working better for your company than another.
+Doing so will help you see whether a certain category of products is working better compared to other categories.

 Net earnings by product or service and division or segment are equally important.
-This metric will help you have a clear picture of exactly what contributes to your profitability.
+It will help you decipher what contributes to your profitability.

 3. Utilization by Segment

 Utilization is important as well, especially if you bill by the hour.
 This metric looks at how much of your employees’ time is billable and compares that figure to the total number of hours your employees were available.

 If your utilization rate is very high, you might not have enough resources for your employees to leverage.
 You can lower the utilization rate by creating more templates and standardizing your operations.
 At the same time, if you find that you are not utilizing your employee’s time as much as you’d like, you could find that you don’t have enough customers or that you have too many people on staff.